MicrosoftDocs/visualstudio-docs/mac/asp-net-core.md

 ## Summary

 This guide gave an introduction to ASP.NET Core.
 It describes what it is, when to use it, and provided information on using it in Visual Studio for Mac.
-For more information on the next steps from here, refer to the following guides:
+For more information on the next steps from here, see the following guides:
 - [ASP.NET Core](/aspnet/core/) docs.
 - [Creating Backend Services for Native Mobile Applications](/aspnet/core/mobile/native-mobile-backend), which shows how to build a REST service using ASP.NET Core for a Xamarin.Forms app.
 - [ASP.NET Core hands-on lab](https://github.com/Microsoft/vs4mac-labs/tree/master/Web/Getting-Started).